Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

     4. Click **Create**.
     5. Navigate back to the `org/example` folder using the breadcrumbs trail.

-5. Register the Data Dictionary Information web script with Alfresco Content Services:
+5. Register the Data Dictionary Information web script with Content Services:

     1. Type the following in your web browser, and log in with the user name `admin` and password `admin` if requested:`http://localhost:8080/alfresco/service/index`
     2. Click **Refresh Web Scripts**.
 A message displays indicating there is one additional web script.